 In addition to authentication for all services, the connections should also use encryption wherever possible.
-This is an additional layer of security, and it can even enable you to access these services over an otherwise unencrypted connection and using TLS client certificates can also serve as an authentication mechanism.
+This is an additional layer of security.
+It can even enable you to access these services over an otherwise unencrypted connection.
+Using TLS client certificates can also serve as an authentication mechanism.

 TLS is based on the x509 certificate infrastructure (public-private key cryptography).
 Each service must present a certificate by a certificate authority accepted by the connecting client.
 The certificate must include the hostname of the service in the common name or the subjectAltName field.
 Otherwise, it will not be accepted.
 This check must remain enabled at all times.
 Otherwise, a man in the middle attack could go undetected.

-The certificate authority signature ensures that the server is indeed the server it claims to be, and no man in the middle attack is taking place.
+The certificate authority signature ensures that the server is the server it claims to be, and no man-in-the-middle attack occurs.

 Similarly, the client may also present a certificate signed by a certificate authority to authenticate itself.
 This is only required if the service is configured to do certificate authentication.
 In this case, the client certificate will often contain the username of the connecting client in the standard name fields.

 Once the TLS infrastructure is deployed, the server must provide the encryption to be configured correctly.
 Tools like Mozilla Observatory scan public services and report if old cipher suites are still used.
 A list of modern cipher suites to configure can be found on the Mozilla wiki.

 As mentioned above, scanning tools provide a great way to automatically check if the cipher suites in use become inadequate.

 Even the most secure system can fall prey quite easily if software updates are not applied regularly.
 These updates often come out together with announcements of security vulnerabilities (CVEs), so these security vulnerabilities will be exploited quite quickly if not done in a timely fashion.